Billy Moore (rugby league, born 1971): Post playing

 In 2000, Moore was awarded the Australian Sports Medal for his contribution to Australia's international standing in rugby league.
-In August, 2006 he was named in the North Sydney Bears' Team of the Century.
+In August 2006 he was named in the North Sydney Bears' Team of the Century.
 He now co-owns a restaurant on Queensland's Sunshine Coast.

 In 2011, Moore became the ambassador for a second Brisbane NRL expansion team.

 In 2015, Moore became a panelist on Fox Sports for the NRL 360 show.
 In July 2015, Moore was forced to apologize after making derogatory comments regarding the New Zealand Warriors playing style.
-Moore read a statement saying “I would like to sincerely apologise to anyone that was offended by my comment regarding the New Zealand Warriors playing style, particularly the Polynesian community – many of whom I played with and am great mates with".
+Moore read a statement saying "I would like to sincerely apologise to anyone that was offended by my comment regarding the New Zealand Warriors playing style, particularly the Polynesian community – many of whom I played with and am great mates with".

 In 2017, Moore advocated for the return of the North Sydney Bears as a merged entity with the Gold Coast Titans.
 There were talks of Norths buying the Gold Coast licence with the club being rebranded as the Gold Coast Bears, which would have also resulted in the creation of a new logo and the return of the famous red and black colors.
 At the end of 2017, the bid ultimately failed with the licence being purchased by Rebecca Frizelle and Darryl Kelly.

+In 2025, Moore's dream of North Sydney returning to the NRL in some capacity became a reality as the club's bid to form a partnership with the Western Australian consortium was granted the licence by the NRL to become the competition's 18th team.